susantiyuni/precursor-retrieval/README.md

 ```
 python src/run-all-precursor.py --out_dir output-0902
 ```
 This will run both the proposed approach and all baselines as specified in the paper.
 The results will be saved in the specified output directory.
+As reference, our output is shared in the output folder.

 ### zbMATH Open KG Setting and Installation